jsicree/perf-demo/README.md

 # perf-demo
-Demo web app containing web services with various performance issues.
+Perf-Demo is a simple web application that defines a set of RESTful web services containing various performance issues.

-Also includes SOAPUI project files for API testing.
+The project is to be used in a performance podcast demonstrating deployment of an application via AWS CodePipeline and utilizing Dynatrace AppMon and Apica LoadTest.
+Additional information on the podcast can be found here (TBD).